littleRathi/jPar/README.md

   	- Parameters for commands, "explain" replacement from "latex" commands to text
   		- needs some description objects
   	- default behavior for not found commands -> empty replacement? (configurable)
-- ObjectType; create simple instances from targetType, with String as a parameter: example would be new File(arg)
 - extends de.bs.cli.jpar.process.Parameters with methods:
  - public interface (for lib user)
   * isNextOption(): boolean